Elizabeth Waters Memorial Travel Scholarship

 - About the Scholarship

 The Elizabeth Waters Memorial Travel Scholarship honours two of Liz’s great passions: excellence in child public health and travel.
-Funds have been raised to enable the University to provide one scholarship every two years to staff, Higher Degree candidates, partners and collaborators in The Jack Brockhoff Child Health and Wellbeing Program (‘Program’) and the research service, Public Health Insight (‘Insight’) (or such other programs focused on child public health research) at the University of Melbourne, who demonstrate excellence in their field of work.
+Funds have been raised to enable the University to provide one scholarship every year to staff, Higher Degree candidates, partners and collaborators in The Jack Brockhoff Child Health and Wellbeing Program (‘Program’) (or such other programs focused on child public health research) at the University of Melbourne, who demonstrate excellence in their field of work.
 The scholarship assists the successful applicants with expenses associated with attending a domestic or international conference, event or opportunity.
-The scholarship is also be available to international applicants travelling to Australia to collaborate with the Program and/or Insight.
+The scholarship is also be available to international applicants travelling to Australia to collaborate with the Program.

 The University is proud to be supporting this scholarship and we particularly acknowledge the contribution of Liz’s husband Paul Joyce and children, Charlie and Lara.
 We would like to sincerely thank the many donors (listed below in alphabetical order) who have made this scholarship possible .